core-coin/base-rs/CONTRIBUTING.md

 ## Reviewing Pull Requests

-**Any Alloy community member is welcome to review any pull request**.
+**Any Base-rs community member is welcome to review any pull request**.

-All Alloy contributors who choose to review and provide feedback on Pull Requests have a responsibility to both the project and the individual making the contribution.
+All Base-rs contributors who choose to review and provide feedback on Pull Requests have a responsibility to both the project and the individual making the contribution.
 Reviews and feedback must be helpful, insightful, and geared towards improving the contribution as opposed to simply blocking it.
 If there